KansasCityWomeninTechnology/cocktails-worksheets/docs/css/05-text-icons/README.md

 ![](images/fontSelect.png ":class=image-border")

-6. Find a font to use for body text and select the font using the steps outlined above.
+6. Find a font to use for the body text and select the font using the steps outlined above.

 7. Click on the **@IMPORT** radio button and copy the `@import` statement under `Use on the web` section.